-&lt;sup>38 Notwithstanding that all but one of these round to zero GWh in the table below.
+&lt;sup>46 Notwithstanding that all but one of these round to zero GWh in the table below.

-The previous Statement quantified the UIG for this contributor to be 555 GWh (compared to our quantification of 1,263 GWh).
+The Statement for Gas Year 2020-2021 quantified the UIG for this contributor to be 555 GWh (compared to our quantification of 1,249 GWh).

 The magnitude of this difference is slightly surprising given the relatively modest differences in the methodologies used for quantifying the overall UIG associated with this contributor.
-We have not been provided with access to the detail of the calculation used for the previous Statement and therefore cannot explain this further.
+We have not been provided with access to the detail of the calculation used for the Statement for Gas Year 2020-2021 and therefore cannot explain this further.